 There is no way I can begin to relate the impact that the 2017 New Zealand experience had on me and my art.
 The trip was completely managed, so painting was paramount.
 It was virtually impossible to find any issues with the plein air painting experience.
 The landscapes were magnificent; the weather was perfect; the light was unique; and there were almost no insects (except for pesky little black flies that were impervious to all forms of bug repellent).

-When I returned, I immediately signed up for the 2017 Publishers Invitational Adirondack week and was beginning to consider myself as a novice plein air painter.
-Knowing that the Adirondacks would give me even more confidence to paint en plein air, I also reconnected with a painting friend I had made during the Hudson River School class, and we planned to meet once a year in late summer or early fall for a day of plein air painting.
+When I returned, I immediately signed up for the Publishers Invitational Adirondack week and was beginning to consider myself as a novice plein air painter.
+Knowing that the Adirondacks would give me even more confidence for painting outdoors, I also reconnected with a painting friend I had made during the Hudson River School class, and we planned to meet once a year in late summer or early fall for a day of plein air painting.
 The June week in the Adirondacks was total immersion in the plein air experience and very illuminating, as I met a number of incredible artists who were willing to answer questions and inspire me with their stories and paintings.